CalConnect/DEVGUIDE/Glossary.md

 Web Distributed Authoring and Versioning (WebDAV) is an extension of the Hypertext Transfer Protocol (HTTP) that facilitates collaboration between users in editing and managing documents and files stored on World Wide Web servers.
 See CalDAV and CardDAV.
 (Reference: RF4918.)

 <h5 id="webdav-sync">WebDAV Sync</h5>
-An extension to Web Distributed Authoring and Versioning (WebDAV) that allows efficient synchornization of the contents of a WebDAV collection.
+An extension to Web Distributed Authoring and Versioning (WebDAV) that allows efficient synchronization of the contents of a WebDAV collection.
 (Reference: RFC6578.)

 <h5 id="ws-calendar">WS-Calendar</h5>
 An OASIS (Organization for the Advancement of Structured Information Standards) working group tasked with defining a cross-domain standard for passing schedule and interval information between and within services built around CalWS.
 The product of the working group will be a standard also named "WS-Calendar" (from http://www.oasis-open.org/committees/workgroup.php?wg_abbrev=ws-calendar) incorporating the CalWS proposal.
 See CalWS.